Part reality - part life-calling - and part rock & roll fantasy.

 to see the best

-in people especially when they make it really hard to and
+they make it really hard to and

 give us the good fortune